 When it is time for your child to move on from Oakfield, we work hard to ensure their transition to their new school is as smooth as possible.
-Our staff will take your child on transition visits to their new school and can stay with them until they feel con dent in their new surroundings.
+Our staff will take your child on transition visits to their new school and can stay with them until they feel confident in their new surroundings.
 We go the ‘extra mile’ to make sure your child’s good progress at Oakfield is maintained.

 How are the school’s resources allocated and matched to young people’s special educational needs?

 All our classes are fully resourced and we take a flexible and responsive approach to any additional resources that may be required by a particular child.
-Pupil premium resources are provided for some pupils and we are always mindful of your preferred options for your child when allocating this resource.

 How is the decision made about what type and how much support my child will receive?